Below the surface

 Planning

-During 2021 and 2022, marine ecologists surveyed and mapped the project impact area to understand Posidonia patterns of growth.
-They also surveyed the nearby Posidonia meadow at Kurnell to carefully select the best sites to rehabilitate by replanting them with Posidonia.
-Some of these sites include areas where we can heal existing ‘scars’ or damaged parts of the meadow.
+During 2021 and 2022, marine ecologists surveyed and mapped the project impact area to understand Posidonia growth patterns.
+They also assessed the nearby Posidonia meadow at Kurnell to identify the best sites for rehabilitation.
+Some of these sites include areas where damaged sections of the meadow (known as ‘scars’) can be repaired to support natural recovery.

 Harvesting and replanting